Baelor

 "Baelor" is the ninth episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 First aired on June 12, 2011, it was written by series creators and executive producers David Benioff and D. B. Weiss, and directed by Alan Taylor, his directorial debut for the series.

 The plot depicts Ned Stark, imprisoned and accused of high treason, struggling with the decision whether to falsely confess to save his daughters, and he is ultimately beheaded at the order of King Joffrey Baratheon.
 Ned's wife Catelyn negotiates with Lord Walder Frey for the use of a strategic river crossing as their son Robb fights his first battle in the war against the Lannisters.
 Meanwhile, Jon Snow discovers a secret about Maester Aemon, and Daenerys Targaryen stands up to Dothraki soldier Qotho and challenges Dothraki traditions to care for Khal Drogo.
 The title refers to the statue under which Arya Stark watches her father Ned meet his fate.

 The episode received great acclaim among critics, who praised the performances and cited the climactic scene with Ned's beheading as a highlight for the series, calling it a "daring, tragic finish".
 In the United States, the episode achieved a viewership of 2.66 million in its initial broadcast.
-The episode was nominated for an Emmy Award for Outstanding Writing for a Drama Series and Peter Dinklage won the award for Outstanding Supporting Actor in a Drama Series for his performance as Tyrion Lannister.
+The episode was nominated for an Emmy Award for Outstanding Writing for a Drama Series, and Peter Dinklage won the award for Outstanding Supporting Actor in a Drama Series for his performance as Tyrion Lannister.

-This episode marks the final appearance of Sean Bean as Ned.
+This episode marks the final appearance of Sean Bean (Ned Stark).

 Plot

 In Lhazar

-Drogo is weakened by his infected wound, and Jorah warns that if Drogo dies, his bloodriders will fight to be his successor and kill Daenerys and her unborn child.
-Daenerys refuses to abandon her husband, and encourages Mirri Maz Duur to use blood magic.
+Khal Drogo is weakened by his infected wound, and Jorah Mormont warns that if Drogo dies, his bloodriders will fight to be his successor and kill Daenerys Targaryen and her unborn child.
+Daenerys refuses to abandon her husband and encourages Mirri Maz Duur to use blood magic.
 She prepares a spell, warning that no one may enter the tent, and Jorah kills Qotho when he tries to intervene.
 Daenerys goes into premature labor, but the Dothraki midwives refuse to help.
 Desperate, Jorah carries Daenerys into Drogo's tent to seek Mirri's help.

 At the Wall

-Mormont gives Jon his ancestral Valyrian steel sword Longclaw.
-Jon is upset he cannot join Robb against the Lannisters.
+Jeor Mormont gives Jon his ancestral Valyrian steel sword Longclaw.
+Jon is upset he cannot join Robb Stark against the Lannisters.

-Maester Aemon reveals to Jon that he is Aemon Targaryen, the Mad King Aerys's uncle and Daenerys's great-uncle, and advises Jon that the choice he must make between the Night's Watch and his family will haunt him for the rest of his life.
+Maester Aemon reveals to Jon that he is Aemon Targaryen, the Mad King Aerys Targaryen's uncle and Daenerys's great-uncle, and advises Jon that the choice he must make between the Night's Watch and his family will haunt him for the rest of his life.